 During this three year period, MAC will continue to undertake progressive rehabilitation of the site.

-Supplementary planting of targeted rehabilitated areas with native woodland species, to expand the area of woodland rehabilitation.
-The supplementary woodland areas will focus on steep areas less suitable for grazing.
-General rehabilitation, land management and biodiversity enhancement activities will also continue over previously rehabilitated areas as shown in Plans 2A, 2B, and 2C, including:

-- -Rehabilitation and ecological monitoring; - -Detailed soil assessments of existing rehabilitation to track the development growth media development/of soil profiles and feed into understanding what rehabilitation has been successful; - -Weed assessments to enable more targeted weed control; - -Areas targeted for maintenance and improvement works will focus on externally facing dump areas as well as improvements to the VD1 dump.
+Supplementary planting of targeted rehabilitated areas.
+General rehabilitation, land management and biodiversity enhancement activities will also continue over previously rehabilitated areas (please refer to attached detailed forward program), including but not limited to: Rehabilitation and ecological monitoring; Detailed soil assessments of existing rehabilitation to track the development growth media development/of soil profiles and feed into understanding what rehabilitation has been successful; Weed assessments to enable more targeted weed control; Ongoing expansion and management of the tailings dam in line with the approved modification for mine closure in 2030; Areas targeted for maintenance and improvement works will focus on externally facing dump areas such as VD4